scaljeri/di-xxl/README.md

 **DI-XXL** is a dependency injection library facilitating lazy initialization and loose coupling.
 It is generic, because it can inject everything into anything in multiple ways.
-Together with support for namespaces, decorators, factory functions and projections it is a powerful tool ready for complex situations.
+Together with support for namespaces, decorators, factory functions, projections and lazy initialization it is a powerful tool ready for complex situations.

 In its most basic form a registration of an entity like a class, object or function is done like this